FLipMouse - Finger & Lip Mouse

 infrared

-Figure 29: Infrared Code Recording
+Figure 19: Infrared Code Recording (here: FLipMouse V1 hardware)

 To record a new IR code, go to the tab ACTIONS.
 Click the desired action and select the action category “Infrared” in the popup-window.
 There, three different types of IR-actions can be selected from the combo box: